jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 Over that time, I've developed a much better sense of how to use ChatGPT effectively for the things I do most often: developing software and writing.
-To celebrate ChatGPT's birthday, I wrote some thoughts on a few closely related topics.
+To celebrate ChatGPT's birthday, I am sharing how I use ChatGPT effectively both for work and personal use.

 In this post, I'll talk about the framework that I use to decide whether ChatGPT is the right tool for the problem I'm trying to solve.
-Then, I'll share ten examples of the types of questions I ask ChatGPT most often, which showcase what I consider to be the model's strenghts.
-Lastly, I share my wishlist for future improvements, many of which feel right around the corner.
+Then, I'll share ten examples of the types of questions I ask ChatGPT most often, which showcase what I consider to be the model's strengths.
+Lastly, I share my wish list for future improvements, many of which feel right around the corner.

 # Understand your objective.

+Before you start using any tool, you need to be clear about whether it is the right tool for the job.
 Whenever I engage with ChatGPT, I get the best results when I'm clear with myself about what I'm trying to accomplish.
 For example, before exploring a topic with ChatGPT I find myself subconsciously running through a mental checklist of the following questions.
 These questions help me decide whether ChatGPT is the right tool for the problem I'm working on, or whether I should use something else, like a search engine.

-### Low risk or High risk
+### Low-risk or High-risk

-First, I ask myself what the output is for, and specifically whether it will be used in a "high risk" or "low risk" context.
-For example, "please generate a boilerplate html document" is a low risk question - the consequences of getting it wrong are small, or they might be easily fixed later with a compiler or code linter.
-However, "please tell me where to invest my retirement savings" is a high risk question, especially if you follow the advice blindly.
+First, I ask myself what the output is for, and specifically whether it will be used in a "high-risk" or "low-risk" context.
+For example, "please generate a boilerplate html document" is a low-risk question: the consequences of getting it wrong are small, or they might be easily fixed later with a compiler or code linter.
+However, "please tell me where to invest my retirement savings" is a high-risk question, especially if you follow the advice blindly.

 ChatGPT can answer each of those questions, but the answers should be treated differently.
 ChatGPT will almost always give you an answer; it is your job to figure out what to do with it.

-I will fact-check or get a second opinion on high risk answers, while I will generally take low risk answers at face value.
+I will fact-check or get a second opinion on high-risk answers, while I will generally take low risk answers at face value.
 Either way, I try to ensure I know what regime I'm in before pursuing a line of questioning so I can approach the conversation with the appropriate level of skepticism.